DKR-HIPS/downtimer/README.md

 <b>Operation:</b> After uploading the program to the board using the Arduino IDE, hold down the button for more than two seconds to enter the date/time setup during first power-up.
 Because the DS3231 RTC module is battery backed-up it maintains the current time even without external power.
 Note that the jumper on pin 6 can be set, to disable access to the date/time setup during power-up.
 This is to reduce the risk for self-cheating in the usage scenario described above.
 The jumper on pin 3 prevents the code from reading/writing the EEPROM on the DS3231 which can be useful when experimenting with the program.

+During operation the LC display will toggle between showing the current date/time and the remain runtime, plus the ON/OFF state.
+Pressing the button shortly will switch on/off the LCD backlight.
+Holding it for a second will start the countdown or pause it when it was already running.
+When the countdown time (default: 240 minutes) was fully used it will change the device status to BLOCKED.
+The button can then be used to request the reserve time (default: 15 minutes), this will also work while the last minute of the countdown is running.
+If reserve time is used, it will be deduced form the time contingent of the following day.
+When the countdown is stopped with more than 60 minutes left, AND this is done on two consecutive days, it will add the saved time plus a small bonus on the third day (this is meant to be some kind of reward, as an incentive not to use the full available time every day).
+The time contingent is reset in the morning (default: at 6:00 h).
+The LCD backlight switch on at 8:00 h and off at 22:00 h automatically, this can be configured in the code.
+The program produces a few audio signals when the speaker is connected, but this is kept to a minimum.
+For example, it will beep 5 minutes before the "chance time" (60 minutes left) and when the time contingent is almost used up.